 Originally from Vancouver, Canada, I'm a health educator and writer.
 I am the author of the book, "Good Sexual Citizenship: How to Create a (Sexually) Safer World" (Cleis Press: 2019).
-My writing has appeared in places including, the Washington Post, the HuffPost, Rewire News and Healthline.
-Back in the day I wrote for everydayfeminism.com, ran About.com's LGBT Teens site and was the sex ed expert for gURL.com.
+My writing has appeared in places including, the Washington Post, the HuffPost, Rewire News, Salon.com and Healthline.
 These days, I also answer sex and relationship questions on the Okayso app.
 Much of my writing is related to health and sexuality (both of the adolescent and the adult variety), and some of it covers my experiences parenting.
-Contact me at [email protected]
+I'm at [email protected]